CafeOBJ/cafeobj/manual/md/overview.md

 -----

 Most programming languages allow for different sorts, or types of objects.
-In this respect \_cafeobj is not different and allows to have arbitrary sorts.
+In this respect CafeOBJ is not different and allows to have arbitrary sorts.
 In addition, these sorts can be ordered, more specific one sort can be declared a sub-sort of another.
 In the above example